Rhea Perlman envied her character's personality on Cheers

 "Verbally, I'm not that quick," Perlman said.
 "I'm not the queen of one-liners.
 Carla's great.
 She has no time in her life for BS.
 She tells it like it is.
 Sometimes I think, 'Whoa, I wish I could say some of that stuff.'"

-In another interview with Bennington Banner, Perlman said Carla had five kids, no husband and worked for little money, so she never blamed her character for being guarded.
-In fact, she created her to have a bit of a chip on her shoulder at all times.
+In another interview with the Bennington Banner, Perlman said Carla had five kids, no husband, and worked for little money, so she never blamed her character for being guarded.
+Instead, she created Carla to have a bit of a chip on her shoulder.

 "You've got to realize how hard-pressed Carla is," Perlman said.
 "God knows what her house and kids look like.
 She never has a moment to relax.
 She drinks 90 cups of coffee a day to keep going.
 There are thousands of women with her problems."

-Perlman would quickly discover just how many women shared the same issues as Carla did.
+Perlman quickly discovered just how many women shared the same issues as Carla.
 According to the interview, she would get fan mail each week from women telling her how much they loved and related to Carla.

-Everyone was striving to be as honest as Carla was in the series, including Perlman.
+Everyone, including Perlman, wanted to be as honest as Carla was in the series.
 It wasn't only women who sent her fan mail, though.
-Many men would send her letters with some interesting messages inside.
+Many men sent her letters with interesting messages inside.

 "One guy wrote me from prison and said he was in love with Carla," Perlman said.
 "He asked me to wait for him until he gets out and said he wants to call me."

-Carla was loved by everyone.
-People related to her realness and it left Perlman envious of how quick and stern her character could be.
+Everyone loved Carla.
+People related to her realness, and it left Perlman envious of how quick and stern her character could be.

 "Carla's at her best when she gets into verbal exchanges with Diane," Perlman said.
 "Those two women hate each other.
 Instead of disguising it with polite chit chat, they fight like a pair of alley cats."